Mungyeong: Communications and media

 In terms of media it may be considered largely identical with the rest of northern North Gyeongsang.
 Broadcast is dominated by network outlets in Daegu or Andong, and most available newspapers are printed in Seoul, although provincial newspapers also circulate.

 Local journalism, therefore, is primarily limited to local weekly newspapers such as the Saejae Sinmun.
 These weeklies are dominated by classified advertising, but also carry a selection of local news and commentary.

 In recent years, cable television and high-speed internet service has become widespread in Mungyeong.

 Divisions

-Mungyeong city is divided into 2 eup, 7 myeon and 5 dongs.
+Mungyeong is divided into 2 eup, 7 myeon and 5 dongs.
 These are the primary divisions of the city; each is divided in turn into a large number of ri.
 (For more information on these terms, see Administrative divisions of South Korea).
 The dongs are all clustered around the town of Jeomchon.
 The smallest is Jeomchon 1-dong, which covers only 0.98 square kilometers and covers the traditional city center of Jeomchon.
 The largest is Jeomchon 4-dong northwest of town, which at 29.62 km2 is bigger than all the others put together.
 Prior to January 1, 2004, the dongs were known by individual names; for example, Jeomchon 4-dong was known as "Mojeon-dong."